ShouryaSaklecha/Ultravision/README.md

 3. distance_states:
 Contains all the states and what the device should do when in a particular state.

+4. 3060 PCB: All the PCB files with BOM for the project.

+Apart from this, you will need:
+1. HCSR04 sensor
+2. 9V Battery
+3. Vibration motor (10mm)

 **Updating Distances:** The program has been optimized to easily change the distance states.
 Locate the macros on top on the code labelled: const int state_1_distance, state_2_distance, state_3_distance.
 Change their values to your desired value in cm.